sourcegraph/handbook/content/company-info-and-process/diversity-equity-and-inclusion/gender-diversity.md

 Start by joining our public slack channel, #gender-diversity-allies!
 By joining the channel, you will also be invited to any public events that the cohort is hosting.
 Announcements and general discussion are encouraged in the public channel.

-If you would also like to join our private Discord server, you can fill out [this form](https://forms.gle/71YXaxz8WX1Mmbkw5) to receive an invite once reviewed by a member of the group.
-We ask allies to refrain from joining the private one so that those who are present in it feel the most comfortable expressing themselves and speaking freely.
+If you would also like to join our private Discord server, you can fill out [this form](https://forms.gle/71YXaxz8WX1Mmbkw5).
+A member of the group will review your request and send you the server invite link once approved.
+We ask allies and members of the leadership team to refrain from joining the private one so that those who are present in it feel the most comfortable expressing themselves and speaking freely.
 Think of the private channel as your place to vent or get advice. 🙂 However, to maintain an environment of respect, we also ask that members of the private server refrain from discussing non-members by name.